Residential Electrical Load Calculator (CEC Section 8 Compliant)

 How the CEC Section 8 Calculation Works

-The Canadian Electrical Code Section 8-200 sets demand factors for single-dwelling services.
-We start with a base load of 5,000 W for the first 90 m² of living area, add 1,000 W for each additional 90 m², then layer on the major appliances using their prescribed demand factors.
-The total watts are divided by 240 V to give the minimum service amperage.
+CEC Section 8-200 sets demand factors for single-dwelling services.
+We start with 5,000 W for the first 90 m² of living area, add 1,000 W per additional 90 m², then layer on each major appliance using its prescribed demand factor (range, water heater, heat or A/C, EV, hot tub, etc.).
+Divide the total watts by 240 V to get the minimum service amperage.

 Why Fort McMurray Homeowners Are Upgrading